Kathy Maister's Start Cooking

 Difficulty:

-Learning how to make a graham cracker pie crust will open the door to making all sorts of tempting dessert pies (including the Chocolate Fudge Pie shown above, which I’ll be doing in my next post) and eventually cheesecakes!
+Learning how to make a graham cracker pie crust will open the door to making all sorts of tempting dessert pies including the Chocolate Fudge Pie pictured above.

 (For my international readers, graham crackers are readily available in the USA.
 I am not sure what the equivalent ingredient would be elsewhere.
 If anyone can recommend a plain, sweet cracker that is used in your country for a crumb crust, I would appreciate you adding it to the comments!)